wenjietee/articledex/README.md

 ## Chrome Extension

-A Chrome extension for Article Dex is avaliable allow users to save web articles even while away from the main application.
+A Chrome extension for Article Dex is avaliable to allow users to save web articles even while away from the main application.

 [Chrome Extension Github](https://github.com/wenjietee/articledex-chrome-extension)